Rating in the Openfabric ecosystem

 Using this function, one can obtain a rating for asset Z by performing a two-step process.
 Firstly, the aggregated score must be calculated using the following formula:

-Where X are members of the community C, ρ is a vector of positive and negative review values cast by members X for asset Z at time TR t is the current time, and λ is an adjustable survival factor which favours more recent reviews.
+Where X are members of the community C, ρ is a vector of positive and negative review values cast by members X for asset Z at time TR t is the current time, and λ is an adjustable survival factor that favors more recent reviews.
 Next, the obtained value is plugged into the beta function presented above, and finally, the value is to then be inserted into the probability expectation function E, which has the following structure:

 The result of this operation is the actual rating of an asset Z at time t, as described in the concluding formula of this article, where r and s represent positive and negative reviews: